 Once your article has been published, you will be sent a PDF version of your article via email, which you are free to distribute to your colleagues and students as you wish, as long as it is for standard, recognised academic purposes.
 Selling copies of the article is not permitted.

-Oxford Style Manual should be used for Endnotes and Bibliography.
-All articles must contain an Abstract, a Bibliography and a Short Biography.
+APA style should be used for in-text citations and bibliography.
+All articles must contain an abstract and a bibliography.

 UK or US style?